ciprian-anghel/cubes/README.md

 	3. select Actions on firebase service account > Manage Keys > Add key > Create new key > JSON

 D. Create Secret
-	!
-For local development, an application_default_credentials.json should be used.
-See on web how to create one.

 	1. Security > Secret Manager > Enable
 	2. Create Secret > upload key json > create secret